 A Boxoffice article from July 28, 1949 announced plans to build a drive-in with a huge screen and a playground at a cost of $250,000 in Gonzales, Texas.
 This was to become the Lynn Drive-In, owner Lynn Smith.
-Smith also owned the indoor theater in town.
+Smith also owned the indoor Lynn Theatre in town.
 The drive in opened in late-1950.
-Jack Corgan was the architect of the theater design.
+Jack Corgan was the architect of the theatre design.
 The screen tower was damaged by a tornado after only being in operation a few years.

 The tower was rebuilt and the name changed to the Apache Drive-In.
 In 1962 the drive in was sold to Frontier Theaters.
 Sometime in the mid-1970’s the tower was destroyed again by a tornado and it was not rebuilt.
 The land and the concession building were sold.
 The new owners for while made their home in the old concession building, but that has since been torn down also.

 Just login to your account and subscribe to this theater